- Tools & Producten

 Gondwana in practice

-- In the design of target structures, it is apparent that the currently existing pipe networks can be significantly reduced in size.
+- In the design of network blueprints, it is apparent that the currently existing pipe networks can be significantly reduced in size.
 This means that cost-savings can be made, while the performance, in terms of supply assurance and pressure, is improved.

-- The transition from the current structures to the optimal target structures offers insight into the relationship between the number of network locations subjected to annual work and the decrease in the number of failures or the improvement of the network’s hydraulic performance.
-This information enables the drinking water companies to make better-founded choices.
+- The transition from the current structures to the optimal network blueprints offers insight into the relationship between the number of network locations subjected to annual work and the decrease in the number of failures or the improvement of the network’s hydraulic performance.
+This information enables the water utilities to make better-founded choices.

 Looking to the future